DaGrapix/ml4science/README.md

 Two frameworks are proposed:
 - A complete and independent framework developped in `ml4science.ipynb` with a custom training function and a cross validation selection implementation.
 - An implementation of the Packed-Ensemble model within the LIPS framework in `packed_lips.ipynb`.
+All the configurations that were tried are developed in the `config.ini` file.

 ## Installation